 This book examines new and challenging political aspects of cyber security and presents it as an issue defined by socio-technological uncertainty and political fragmentation.

-1. Cyber security between socio-technological uncertainty and political fragmentation
+1. Introduction: Cyber security between socio-technological uncertainty and political fragmentation

 Myriam Dunn Cavelty and Andreas Wenger

 Part I: Socio-technical transformations and cyber conflict trends

 Marie Baezner and Sean Cordey

 3. A threat to democracies?
 An overview of theoretical approaches and empirical measurements for studying the effects of disinformation

 Wolf J. Schünemann

 4. Cultural violence and fragmentation on social media: Interventions and countermeasures by humans and social bots